sp2ong/HBMonv2/sysinfo/Readme.txt

 path to your webserver html directory where is html files for HBMon:

    WorkDir:/var/www/html/hbmon/img/mrtg

+   or

+   WorkDir:/var/www/html/img/mrtg

-Put below lines in section your netrwork card and replace localhost_2 to your name network card as result cfgmaker generate in mrtg.cfg
+Put below lines in section your network card and replace localhost_2 to your name network card as result cfgmaker generate in mrtg.cfg

  XSize[localhost_2]: 600